Mingtiandi

 Tan Choon Siang, chief executive of CICT’s manager (Image: CapitaLand Investment)

-The total acquisition outlay, including acquisition fees payable in units and transaction costs, amounts to approximately S$3,919.0 million.
 CICT plans to fund the cash portion through a combination of debt, the net proceeds of a private placement announced on the same day targeting gross proceeds of at least S$600 million, and net proceeds from the Asia Square Tower 2 divestment.

 On a pro forma basis assuming both transactions had been completed on 1 January 2025, the combined effect would be 2.1 percent accretive to CICT’s distribution per unit, lifting it from 11.58 Singapore cents to 11.83 cents, the manager said.
-Pro forma aggregate leverage is expected to rise modestly from 38.6 percent to 39.2 percent.
+Pro forma aggregate leverage is expected to increase from 38.6 percent to 39.2 percent.

 Asia Square Tower 2 Sells Again